Cook County Poor Farm, Illinois: Description

-The 320-acre Poor Farm was located northwest of the intersection of Irving Park and Narragansett Avenues in Chicago, Illinois.
+The 320-acre Poor Farm was located near the intersection of Irving Park Road and Narragansett Avenue, about 10 miles (16 km) northwest of downtown Chicago.
 It was originally bordered by Irving Park Road, Narragansett Avenue, Montrose Avenue, and Oak Park Avenue.

-A three-story brick building, costing $25,00 was the first structure built on the property, and was finished in 1854.
-Other early structures included a second brick building and seven wood-frame buildings.
-New building complexes added from the 1860s to the early 1900s were: the Cook County hospital (1863–1866), a new Insane Asylum (1870), the Infirmary (1885), and the Tuberculosis (Consumptive) Hospital (1903).
-The number of Poor Farm inmates ranged from the first 75 in 1854 to 1731 inmates at the Poorhouse and 2252 patients at the Insane Asylum in 1910.
-Other buildings on the property in 1905 included: administration buildings, separate cottage wards, ice house, drug store, gas house, storehouses, hay barn, hog pens, slaughterhouse, steam laundry, engine house, firehouse, nurses' cottage, and crematory.
+A three-story brick poorhouse, completed in 1854 at a cost of $25,000, was the first major structure on the site.
+Early facilities also included a second brick building and several wood-frame structures.
+Major institutional expansions followed, including Cook County Hospital (1863–1866), a new Insane Asylum (1870), the Infirmary (1885), and the Tuberculosis (Consumptive) Hospital (1903).
+At its peak in 1910, the complex housed more than 1,700 poorhouse inmates and over 2,200 asylum patients.

-The "Poor Farm", "County Farm" or "Dunning", were the names most often used to describe the 320 acre, multi-building complex during its 60-year existence.
-It was also known variously as the: "Cook County Insane Asylum and Infirmary", "Cook County Poorhouse", "Cook County Almshouse", "Cook County Infirmary", "Cook County Old-Age Home", "County House", and "Poorhouse and County Farm".
+By the early 20th century, the site included numerous auxiliary facilities, such as administration buildings, cottage wards, ice house, drug store, gas house, storehouses, barns, slaughterhouse, steam laundry, engine house, firehouse, nurses’ quarters, and a crematory.

+The complex was commonly known as the “Poor Farm,” “County Farm,” or simply “Dunning.”
+Official institutional names used at various times included the Cook County Insane Asylum and Infirmary, Cook County Poorhouse, Cook County Almshouse, Cook County Infirmary, Cook County Old-Age Home, County House, and Poorhouse and County Farm, reflecting changes in public welfare policy and terminology over time.